nda111/nda111.github.io/content/event/240919_join_naverlabs/index.md

 #   postcode: '17104'
 #   country: Republic of Korea

-summary: Joined Robot Vision Team @ NAVER LABS Corp. as a research intern.
+summary: Joined Robot Perception Team @ NAVER LABS Corp. as a research intern.
-abstract: Joined Robot Vision Team @ NAVER LABS Corp. as a research intern.
+abstract: Joined Robot Perception Team @ NAVER LABS Corp. as a research intern.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.